Bradley Kratzer

 Visit ProjectAccelerating adaptation action and support for vulnerable people by working with governments, multilateral institutions, communities and other partners.

-Part of EquityResilience and Adaptation Mainstreaming Program (RAMP)
+Part of ClimateResilience and Adaptation Mainstreaming Program (RAMP)

-Visit ProjectRAMP builds the institutional capacity of vulnerable country governments to better manage climate change risks and access adaptation finance.
+Visit ProjectRAMP partners with leading universities to improve the capacity of governments in vulnerable countries to manage climate change risks and access adaptation finance.